Stable high-order cubature formulas for experimental data: Introduction

-At least in one dimension ($q=1$), first steps towards such a goal have already been discussed in 1970 by Wilson.
+At least in one dimension ($q=1$), some first steps towards such a goal have already been discussed in 1970 by Wilson.
 In \cite{wilson1970discrete}, he proposed to construct stable high-order QFs by allowing the number of data points $N$ to be larger than the desired degree of exactness (DoE) $d$.
 This yields an underdetermined least squares (LS) problem.
 While Wilson referred to the resulting QFs as \emph{nearest point QFs}, in later works \cite{huybrechs2009stable,glaubitz2020shock,glaubitz2020stable}, the name \emph{LS-QFs} was coined.
-Focusing on the constant weight function $\omega \equiv 1$ and equidistant data points, Wilson was able to show in \cite{wilson1970necessary} that stability of LS-QFs (in the sense of nonnegative only cubature weights) can be ensured essentially by choosing $N = (d+1)^2$.
+Focusing on the constant weight function $\omega \equiv 1$ and equidistant data points, it was shown in \cite{wilson1970necessary} that stability of LS-QFs (in the sense of nonnegative only cubature weights) can be ensured essentially by choosing $N = (d+1)^2$.
 In the process, Wilson utilized a beautiful connection between stable QFs and discrete orthogonal polynomials (DOPs).
-The connection between (Gaussian) QFs and continuous orthogonal polynomials (COPs), e.\,g., the Legendre polynomials, is well known.
-In contrast, the interplay between QFs and DOPs was---to the best of my knowledge---only developed further nearly 40 years later in \cite{huybrechs2009stable,glaubitz2020shock,glaubitz2020stableQRs}.
-In 2009, Huybrechs \cite{huybrechs2009stable} revisited the original works of Wilson \cite{wilson1970discrete,wilson1970necessary} and conjectured that stability of these rules for $N \sim d^2$ should also hold for more general positive weight functions and scattered (not necessarily equidistant) data points.
-Recently, this was put on mathematically solid ground \cite[Chapter 4]{glaubitz2020shock} and an application of these QFs to numerical PDEs was explored in \cite{glaubitz2020stable}.
+The connection between (Gaussian) QFs and continuous orthogonal polynomials, e.\,g., the Legendre polynomials, is well known.
+In contrast, the interplay between QFs and DOPs was---to the best of the author's knowledge---only developed further nearly 40 years later in \cite{huybrechs2009stable,glaubitz2020shock,glaubitz2020stableQRs}.
+In \cite{huybrechs2009stable} and \cite[Chapter 4]{glaubitz2020shock} the original works of Wilson \cite{wilson1970discrete,wilson1970necessary} were revisited and it was shown that stability of these rules also holds for more general positive weight functions and scattered (not necessarily equidistant) data points.
+An application of these QFs to numerical PDEs was explored in \cite{glaubitz2020stable}.
 Furthermore, in \cite{glaubitz2020stableQRs}, the idea of LS-QFs was utilized to construct stable QFs even for general weight functions (potentially having mixed signs).\footnote{It should be pointed out that in this case stability holds in a weaker sense than compared to positive weight functions.
 In particular, it was argued in \cite{glaubitz2020stableQRs} that one should distinguish between stability and sign-consistency of QFs for general weight functions.} Yet, to this date, no extension of these QFs to higher dimensions ($q>1$) has been discussed.